marisarpo/horizons-week02/day4/2_horello-ajax/readme.md

 The first function: `horello.Board.prototype.loadListData` is already implemented and it should give you an idea on how to implement the next one.
 This one brings an array of lists for your board.

 Implement `horello.List.prototype.loadCardData`.
 This function should make a GET request to get the cards that belong to a list.
 If we were trying to get the cards for the list with id "123123", our URL for the request would look like this: "list/12312/cards".
-You can look at the code in the function above for reference.
+You can look at the code in the `horello.Board.prototype.loadListData` function for reference.
 The difference on this one is the success part of the function.
-When successful this function should convert al the cards it gets from the API and parsing them using `cardFromJSON`.
-It should also refresh the board using `horello.refresh(board);`
+When successful, this function should convert all the cards it gets from the API and parse them using `cardFromJSON`.
+You should also refresh the board by calling `horello.refresh(board);`

 ### Verifying your function.
-Up to this point, the best way to verify your AJAX code is working is logging the `this.cards` array at the end of the success part of the function to the console.
-This should log and array of cards that looks like capture below.
-You may have a different number of cards depending on the cards you created directly on Trello.
+Log `this.cards` at the end of the success function (The success callback).
+This should log an array of cards that looks like the capture below.
+You may have different cards depending on what you created directly on Trello.
 But it *should* be an array of `Card` objects

 ![Verifying 1](images/capture11.jpeg)